 I was working a full time at the newspaper and with two small children we needed extra money.

 I fell in love with bartending immediately and have been working two to four shifts behind the stick ever since.
 From the bowling alley, to neighborhood bars, large dance clubs, a chain restaurant, ski resorts, gentleman’s clubs and now Topgolf.

-My big break came when the movie Cocktail came out.
+My big break in bartending came when the movie Cocktail came out.
 Yes, I saw it when it came out.
 I was working a small corner bar where quite a few industry people hung out.
 They taught me to flip bottles and tins and I entered a contest a large dance club.
 I came in second (Only to find up years later I won but they couldn’t give it to a corner bartender with all of the big chains competing.)
 That propelled me out of the corner scene and into the big club atmosphere.
 Because of my position at the paper, I traveled all over the country and always made it a point to check out the clubs when out of town.

 At The Plain Dealer I went from door to door subscription sales when I was in high school to my final position as Quality Assurance & Commercial Print Coordinator.
 I have been in supervision/management for over 20 of those years.